TrevTV/fujsu/README.md

 ]
 ```

+6. Recompile the APK

-Then, recompile the APK and fujsu, and your mod, should automatically be loaded into the game.
+Fujsu, and your mod(s), should automatically be loaded into the game.

 ## Mod Development
 Fujsu is intended to be used with [cordl](https://github.com/QuestPackageManager/cordl/) and [my fork of beatsaber-hook](https://github.com/TrevTV/beatsaber-hook), though neither are required.
 If you don't want to use either, but want the other functions from `fujsu.h`, add `add_compile_definitions(NO_CORDL)` to `CMakeLists.txt`.